 If dentists and users of the medication had been made aware of the jaw side effects of Fosamax, they could have avoided dental treatments that may aggravate the condition.

-Saiontz and Kirk is currently investigating Fosamax lawsuits against the drug manufacturer for failing to warn patients and the medical community about the known risks of jaw problems with their medication.
-Request a free consultation and claim evaluation.
+Saiontz and Kirk previously pursued Fosamax lawsuits against the drug manufacturer for failing to warn patients and the medical community about the known risks of jaw problems with their medication.
+Settlements have resolved the litigation and new cases are no longer being reviewed.

 JAW NECROSIS TREATMENT